Myrtle Beach On a Budget

 ActivitiesThere is no shortage of activities that you can enjoy in the Myrtle Beach area.
 In addition to relaxing on the beach, you can enjoy any number of water sports, visit Myrtle Beach State Park, go to a show, play minigolf, play a round of golf, or enjoy some top notch shopping.

 Food and DiningThere is no shortage of restaurants in the Myrtle Beach area.
 You can grab yourself a quick slice of pizza or a hot dog for lunch for quite cheap.
 For dinner you can enjoy a wonderful all-you-can eat seafood buffet.
 The options abound, but generally speaking, the seafood restaurants near the water are usually the best, but also the most expensive.

 TransportationYou really do need access to a car in Myrtle Beach.
 There may be a handful of restaurants and activities in walking distance to your hotel, but to really go anywhere else a car is essential.
 Traffic congestion, particularly during the peak seasons, can make driving in the area a real headache, so plan around heavy traffic and drive safely.

 It's quite easy to rent a car in Myrtle Beach from multiple locations around town as well as the airport.

 There is a city-wide bus system in the area that is called Lymo.
 It travels between several cities along the Grand Strand and there are 22 different routes that run year around.
 The hours of service can be limited, which makes the system somewhat difficult to use.

-Taxis are available but they can be expensive and hard to find when you actually need one.
+Taxis and Ubers are available but they can be expensive and hard to find when you actually need one.
 A trip across the Grand Strand could cost about $50.